Seahawks bring back defensive back DeShawn Shead to bolster secondary

 Shead signed with the Lions following the 2017 season, in which he had played in only two games following a knee injury in a playoff game at Atlanta following the 2016 season.
 He was cut by Detroit before the 2018 season then re-signed by the Lions a few weeks later, playing in 12 games for the Lions last season and then became a free agent.

-Shead has played both cornerback and safety in his NFL career — he started 15 games at right cornerback for Seattle in 2016.
+Shead has played both cornerback and safety in his NFL career — he started 15 games at right cornerback for Seattle in 2016 — and could be viewed as depth and competition at both spots, a versatile player who could fill a lot of roles, just as he did during his previous tenure.

-But indications are that he may be looked at first as a safety by the Seahawks in his return, a spot where Seattle has some depth issues due to injuries to other players.
+But there are some indications that he may be looked at first as a safety by the Seahawks in his return, a spot where Seattle has some depth issues due to injuries to other players.

-Specifically, the team is somewhat unclear on exactly when Lano Hill will return as he continues to make his way back from offseason hip surgery — he remains on the PUP (Physically Unable to Perform) list.
+Specifically, the team is somewhat unclear on exactly when Lano Hill will return as he continues to make his way back from offseason hip surgery.
+He remains on the PUP (physically unable to perform) list.
 And rookie Marquise Blair has yet to practice while battling a hamstring injury that also held him out of much of the team’s offseason program, though he is now eligible to practice after being taken off the PUP list earlier this week.

 Seattle on Friday had Bradley McDougald and Tedric Thompson working as its starting safeties with Shalom Luani and rookie Ugo Amadi typically working as the backups.